 When we walk, a significant amount of force and pressure is exerted on the ground by our feet.
 The ground in response exerts an equal amount of force in the opposite direction.
 In absence of the reaction force produced by the ground, our foot sinks.
 Similarly, if the action force supplied by the foot of the person is significantly higher, the reaction force can help us to jump.
 Hence, walking is possible because a pair of action-reaction forces act on the feet and the ground.

 While hammering a nail in the wall, a force is felt on the person’s hand who is holding the hammer.
 It gets developed as a result of the force applied by the person on the nail.
 Both the forces are directly proportional to each other, which means with an increase in the action force, the reaction force increases.

 A person jumping on a hard floor gets hurt more severely than a soft surface.
 This is because the weight of the person causes an action on the surface.
 The surface, in turn, generates a reaction force that acts in the opposite direction.
 The hard surface does not absorb any force and generates the same amount of force in response.
-On the other hand, the soft surface is elastic in nature therefore, absorbs a significant amount of force generates less reaction force.
+On the other hand, the soft surface that is elastic in nature absorbs a significant portion of the action force and therefore, generates less reaction force.

 A balloon filled with air when released with its end untied lets out air with force.
 With the help of the action force that is caused due to the air rushing out of the balloon, a reaction force gets developed that causes the balloon to move upward.